Skip to main content

 Quick Recommendation

-• OONS: Larger aliphatic carbon radii.
-Use when comparing with OONS-based studies.
+• OONS: Larger aliphatic carbon radii (2.00 Å).
+Use when reproducing or comparing with OONS-based studies.

 How Classifiers Work